How to Write a College Admission Essay

 How do I make my college essay stand out?

 Stand out from any common application essay.
-We mentioned above that college admissions officers or the admissions counselor appreciates anything that will break up the boring process of reading hundreds of these essays.
+We mentioned above that college admissions officers or the admissions counselor appreciates anything that will break up the boring application process and reading hundreds of these essays.
 While an inappropriate joke isn’t the best way to do it, it’s still worth doing.

 So once you’ve got the basics of what you want to say set in your mind, try delivering them from a different angle.
 Collegebasics.com suggests that, rather than answering an essay prompt directly, you answer it in the negative: tell the reader what you’re not going to do with the essay before telling them what you will do.